-(a) Identify to the contract conforming goods not already identified if at the time the aggrieved seller learned of the breach those goods are in the aggrieved seller's possession or control;

-(b) Treat as the subject of resale goods which have demonstrably been intended for the particular contract even though those goods are unfinished.
-(2) Where the goods are unfinished an aggrieved seller may in the exercise of reasonable commercial judgment for the purposes of avoiding loss and of effective realization either complete the manufacture and wholly identify the goods to the contract or cease manufacture and resell for scrap or salvage value or proceed in any other reasonable manner.
+- (a) Identify to the contract conforming goods not already identified if at the time the aggrieved seller learned of the breach those goods are in the aggrieved seller's possession or control; - (b) Treat as the subject of resale goods which have demonstrably been intended for the particular contract even though those goods are unfinished. - (2) Where the goods are unfinished an aggrieved seller may in the exercise of reasonable commercial judgment for the purposes of avoiding loss and of effective realization either complete the manufacture and wholly identify the goods to the contract or cease manufacture and resell for scrap or salvage value or proceed in any other reasonable manner.

-402.705 Seller's stoppage of delivery in transit or otherwise.
+- 402.705 Seller's stoppage of delivery in transit or otherwise.
 (1) The seller may stop delivery of goods in the possession of a carrier or other bailee when the seller discovers the buyer to be insolvent (s.
-402.702) and may stop delivery of carload, truckload, planeload or larger shipments of express or freight when the buyer repudiates or fails to make a payment due before delivery or if for any other reason the seller has a right to withhold or reclaim the goods.

-(2) As against such buyer the seller may stop delivery until:

-(a) Receipt of the goods by the buyer; or

-(b) Acknowledgment to the buyer by any bailee of the goods except a carrier that the bailee holds the goods for the buyer; or

-(c) Such acknowledgment to the buyer by a carrier by reshipment or as warehouse keeper; or

-(d) Negotiation to the buyer of any negotiable document of title covering the goods.

-(3) (a) To stop delivery the seller must so notify as to enable the bailee by reasonable diligence to prevent delivery of the goods.

-(b) After such notification the bailee must hold and deliver the goods according to the directions of the seller but the seller is liable to the bailee for any ensuing charges or damages.

-(c) If a negotiable document of title has been issued for goods the bailee is not obliged to obey a notification to stop until surrender of the document.

-(d) A carrier who has issued a nonnegotiable bill of lading is not obliged to obey a notification to stop received from a person other than the consignor.
+402.702) and may stop delivery of carload, truckload, planeload or larger shipments of express or freight when the buyer repudiates or fails to make a payment due before delivery or if for any other reason the seller has a right to withhold or reclaim the goods. - (2) As against such buyer the seller may stop delivery until: - (a) Receipt of the goods by the buyer; or - (b) Acknowledgment to the buyer by any bailee of the goods except a carrier that the bailee holds the goods for the buyer; or - (c) Such acknowledgment to the buyer by a carrier by reshipment or as a warehouse; or - (d) Negotiation to the buyer of any negotiable document of title covering the goods. - (3) (a) To stop delivery the seller must so notify as to enable the bailee by reasonable diligence to prevent delivery of the goods. - (b) After such notification the bailee must hold and deliver the goods according to the directions of the seller but the seller is liable to the bailee for any ensuing charges or damages. - (c) If a negotiable document of title has been issued for goods the bailee is not obliged to obey a notification to stop until surrender of possession or control of the document. - (d) A carrier who has issued a nonnegotiable bill of lading is not obliged to obey a notification to stop received from a person other than the consignor.

 History: 1983 a.
 500 s.
 43; 1991 a.
-316.
+316; 2009 a.
+322.

-402.706 Seller's resale including contract for resale.
-(1) Under the conditions stated in s.
+- 402.706 Seller's resale including contract for resale. - (1) Under the conditions stated in s.
 402.703 on seller's remedies, the seller may resell the goods concerned or the undelivered balance thereof.
 Where the resale is made in good faith and in a commercially reasonable manner the seller may recover the difference between the resale price and the contract price together with any incidental damages allowed under s.
-402.710, but less expenses saved in consequence of the buyer's breach.

-(2) Except as otherwise provided in sub.
+402.710, but less expenses saved in consequence of the buyer's breach. - (2) Except as otherwise provided in sub.
 (3) or unless otherwise agreed resale may be at public or private sale including sale by way of one or more contracts to sell or of identification to an existing contract of the seller.
-Sale may be as a unit or in parcels and at any time and place and on any terms but every aspect of the sale including the method, manner, time, place and terms must be commercially reasonable.
-The resale must be reasonably identified as referring to the broken contract, but it is not necessary that the goods be in existence or that any or all of them have been identified to the contract before the breach.
+Sale may be as a unit or in parcels and at any time and place and on any terms but every aspect of the